cloudify-cosmo/docs.getcloudify.org/content/bestpractices/kubernetes_architecture_guide.md

 ### Managed as code with built-in integration with CI/CD
 {{< param product_name >}} provides built-in integration with a list of [Ci/CD tools]({{< relref "/working_with/integration/" >}}) such as Jenkins, Git Actions, Circle CI, etc.

-This integration includes also a generic template that will allow users to run any Kubernetes services without having to write any Cloudify blueprint as a wrapper blueprint.
-The wrapper Cloudify blueprint will be attached to the service behind the scene and in this case, will simplify significantly the learning curve needed to run those services through Cloudify and the Ci/CD tool of choice.
+This integration includes a generic template that allows users to run any Kubernetes service without having to write a {{< param product_name >}} blueprint as a wrapper.
+The {{< param product_name >}} wrapper blueprint will be attached to the service behind the scene, and in this case, will simplify significantly the learning curve needed to run those services through {{< param product_name >}} and the Ci/CD tool of choice.

 ### Management UI
 The Cloudify management UI is focused on service management and less on monitoring the Kubernetes infrastructure.
 As such it provides a catalog service that provides a simple interface to deploy Helm or native Kubernetes services.
 Topology view which tracks the service dependency and state of a deployment.
 Workflow which monitors the execution steps on a particular service.